AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2015-08-21-Apple-Watchkit-handoff-to-ios.md

 }
 {% endhighlight %}

-There are a few things in the above code snippet to notice.
+There are a few things in the above code snippet to notice, specifically the call to `restorationHandler`.
+The `restorationHandler` closure is the final step to make the [Handoff][Handoff] icon appear on the iPhone's lock screen.

 # Bringing it all together

-That's a trivial example, so ultimately you're most likely going to do something like the following
+These have been trivial examples, so ultimately you're most likely going to do something like the following

 {% highlight swift %}